dsim49/rubiks-cube/README.md

 ### Main heirarchy of elements

-1) The overall CubeData structure contains OuterFace structs (x6)
+1) The overall CubeData structure contains OuterFace information (x6) and Polygons (6*n^2)
-2) OuterFace struct contains n^2 Polygon objects
-    - Also contains a boolean variable to indicate whether it is visible or not (javascript side)
+2) OuterFace information consists of which outer faces are visible.
-3) Polygon struct contains Coordinate structs (x4)
+3) Each Polygon struct contains Coordinate structs (x4)
     - Also contains three "layer" attributes so C++ can quickly determine which rotational faces it is a part of.
+    - Also contains an "outer_face" attribute to javascript can quickly determine which of the 6 faces it belongs to.
 4) Coordinate struct contains x, y, and z attributes (ints)
     - Additionally contains zero-scales canv_x and canv_y coordinates